Street trees provide many benefits to the community and local streetscapes including:

 - Reducing glare

 - Adding moisture and oxygen to the air

 Street trees can enhance streets, add to property values and reduce stormwater run off into nearby rivers.

-The City’s Street Tree Management Plan determines which species of tree is planted in your street.
+The City’s Street Tree Management Plan details which species of tree should be planted in your street.
 City officers determine the appropriate alignment and spacing for each tree.

 Trees are planted in winter and the City waters them for their first two summers.
 Residents are encouraged to provide extra water if necessary during hot dry periods.

-All street tree maintenance is carried out by the City; it is an offence for anyone to prune or remove a street tree.
-Records are kept of all the 15,000-plus street trees in the City.
+All street tree maintenance is carried out by the City.
+It is an offence for anyone to prune or remove a street tree.
+Records are kept of the 15,000 plus street trees in the City.

-A number of street, park and private trees have been deemed trees of Special Significance to the City when they have met certain criteria.
+A number of street, park and private trees, when they have met certain criteria, are deemed trees of Special Significance to the City.
 These trees are given a Tree Preservation Order.
 A list can be viewed at the City’s offices.